 Underlying all these challenges is increasing pressure on the bottom line.
 The perennial problem of controlling healthcare costs has taken on new urgency, and margins remain cumulatively negative for US hospitals as of June 2022.
 Staffing shortages, the end of COVID-19 relief funds, supply chain problems and rising inflation suggest that pandemic-era financial issues will linger for years.

-However, by meeting certain key challenges, hospitals executives can control and even reduce costs while improving quality.
+However, by meeting certain key challenges, hospitals executives around the globe can control and even reduce costs while improving quality.

 Clinicians and staff need access to actionable information at the point of care.
 But when workflows aren’t optimized, providers are forced to deal with incomplete information, alert fatigue and delays.
 For example, nearly half of clinicians responding to a KLAS survey said that their EHR system loads too slowly.
 EHR dissatisfaction is also a key factor associated with clinicians' likelihood of resigning.
 EHRs and integrated technologies need to make the best use of clinician time and efforts.

 Staffing shortages continue to plague health systems.
 Shortages were US hospital CEOs’ top concern in 2021, according to the American College of Healthcare Executives’ annual survey, bumping financial challenges to second place for the first year since 2004.